vmware-tanzu/vm-operator/docs/concepts/workloads/guest.md

 Microsoft originally designed Sysprep as a means to prepare a deployed system for use as a template.
 It was such a useful tool, that VMware utilized it as the means to customize a VM with a Windows guest.

+!!! note "Sysprep State"

+    Deploying Windows images that have not completed their previous Sysprep operation could cause the Guest OS customization to fail.
+Therefore, it is important to ensure that the image is sealed correctly and in a clean state when using Sysprep.
+For more information on this issue, please refer to [this article](https://kb.vmware.com/s/article/86350).

 #### Minimal Config

 The following YAML may be used to bootstrap a Windows image with minimal information.
 For proper network configuration and Guest OS Customization (GOSC) completion, Sysprep unattend data requires a template for providing network info and `RunSynchronousCommand` to record GOSC status.
 Both components are essential for Windows Vista and later versions.